Unilever has decided to stay in the UK after Brexit, cancelling its previous plans to move its headquarters to the

 Don't miss out!Book your place

-Food Brexit 2018 is the second in a series of three events, providing the food & beverage industry with a platform to share strategy, insight and knowledge, to deal with the challenges of Britain’s exit from the EU.
+Food Brexit 2018 is providing the food & beverage industry with a platform to share strategy, insight and knowledge, to deal with the challenges of Britain’s exit from the EU.
 The agenda is designed around the key issues that are critical to the industry, these include but are not exclusive of:

 - Voice of the regions: England, Scotland, Wales, Northern Ireland, and Ireland